FableArman542/backend-engineering-challenge/README.md

 	python unbabel_cli.py --input_file events.json --window_size 10

-This solution is fairly simple and aims to retrieve each event from the file and map it to a Python object.
+This solution is fairly simple and aims to retrieve each event from the file and map it to a Python Object.
 After this mapping, there's only just the need to compute the moving average.
 Because we're using dates as the index I've used the `datetime` module from Python so that moving the window is a little easier.
 After each value is computed it's stored in a list of events that soon are dumped to an `output.json` file.